jissereitsma/mageos-ai-base/README.md

 composer require symfony/ai-gemini-platform
 ```

+One provider's bridge does not come from Symfony: upstream has released none for OpenCode, so
+Mage-OS ships it as `mage-os/library-ai-opencode-platform`.
+It is a soft dependency like the rest,
+and the admin form names it the same way.

 > **symfony/ai-platform is experimental.** Experimental features are not covered by Symfony's
 > [Backward Compatibility Promise](https://symfony.com/doc/current/contributing/code/bc.html).
 >